ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Question #113*Topic 1*

-An application running on an Amazon EC2 instance in VPC-A needs to access files in another EC2 instance in VPC-B. Both are in separate.
-AWS accounts.
+An application running on an Amazon EC2 instance in VPC-A needs to access files in another EC2 instance in VPC-B. Both are in separate AWS accounts.
 The network administrator needs to design a solution to enable secure access to EC2 instance in VPC-B from VPC-A. The connectivity should not have a single point of failure or bandwidth concerns.
 Which solution will meet these requirements?

-- A. Set up a VPC peering connection between VPC-A and VPC-B.
+- ==A. Set up a VPC peering connection between VPC-A and VPC-B.==
 - B. Set up VPC gateway endpoints for the EC2 instance running in VPC-B.
 - C. Attach a virtual private gateway to VPC-B and enable routing from VPC-A.
 - D. Create a private virtual interface (VIF) for the EC2 instance running in VPC-B and add appropriate routes from VPC-B.